Oranga Ngākau

 Wellbeing

 Mokopuna wellbeing is crucial to ensuring our vision ‘Kia kuru pounamu te rongo’ (all mokopuna live their best lives) can be realised.
-When mokopuna are supported to share their thoughts on what they need to experience good wellbeing, amazing things happen.
-The Child and Youth Wellbeing Strategy is an excellent example of this.
 It is important to recognise that wellbeing means different things to different people.
 Māori have their own understanding of intergenerational wellbeing that draws on cultural values, beliefs, social norms and indigenous knowledge.
 Aotearoa can only achieve good wellbeing for mokopuna when it is experienced by all.

 Te āhua o te oranga ngākau